Create a Vintage Junk Journal

 - Optional: Submit some of your pages here.

-In the next tutorial we will be embellishing the pages with some final touches and then preparing our cover and sewing the junk journal together to form a book structure.
-Please join me in the Finishing and Binding phase.
+Exciting times ahead!!
+In the next tutorial we will be embellishing the pages with some final touches, then preparing our cover and sewing the junk journal together to form a book structure.
+Please join me in the Finishing and Binding phase HERE.

 I hope you enjoyed learning how to Create a Vintage Junk Journal!
 I also teach Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
-You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.
+You can find even more of my art, DIYs, and whimsical shenanigans on The Bookery, Cre8tiva, and loads of my digital art on Instagram.

 Bonjour, May joy be with you all,